 Coaching takes time and is inevitably squeezed into second place or pushed well down the ‘To Do’ list.
 Yet coaching pays dividends.

 Using average fees for professional coaching as a cost benchmark, getting a 500% return on the time investment isn’t difficult.

 See the calculations towards the end of this article.

-The teams of sales managers who have the skills and make the time for coaching, sell significantly more than those who don't.
-For key opportunities, the consequences of omission can be catastrophic.
+The sales people who coached effectively, sell significantly more than those who don't.
+For key opportunities, lack of attention to coaching can be catastrophic.

 The resources invested in a failed campaign cannot be recovered.